pydanny/pydanny.github.com/posts2013/2013-01-21-two-scoops-of-django-faq.rst

 Where should I send errata?
 ===========================

 Please send errata to 2scoops@cartwheelweb.com.
+The first person who reports an issue or makes a suggestion that we adopt will receive credit in the book.
+If not in the changelog, then in the dialogue of the book itself.

 Are you going to PyCon US?
 ==========================